API quickstart

 Note

 /speakand/add-contextrequire an active session.
-With no live room you’ll get404 NO_ACTIVE_ROOMS— open the embed first, or start a LiveKit worker.
+With no live room you’ll get a404(codeNOT_FOUND, message"No active rooms found for agent <code>") — open the embed first, or start a LiveKit worker.

 Voice without an avatar